timothymurphy/mirrulations/README.md

 To get started, you'll need to have the latest version of Python3 so you can actually run the software, which you can download [here](https://docs.python-guide.org/starting/install3/osx/) for Mac OS and [here](https://docs.python-guide.org/starting/install3/win/) for Windows.

 You will also need a valid API key from Regulations.gov to participate.
 To apply for a key, you must simply [contact the Regulations Help Desk](regulations@erulemakinghelpdesk.com) and provide your name, email address, organization, and intended use of the API.
-They will email you with a key once they've verified you.
+If you are not with any organizations, just say so in your message.
+They will email you with a key once they've verified you and activated the key.

 To download the actual project, you will need to go to our [GitHub page](https://github.com/MoravianCollege/mirrulations) and [clone](https://help.github.com/articles/cloning-a-repository/) the project to your computer.

 Once you've done this, you'll need to be in the project directory to install the python requirements.
 Once there, you'll need to type `pip install -r requirements.txt` in your terminal window to properly prepare your environment.

-To begin work on the project, move into the `src` directory and type in `python3 client.py` and enter your API key into the GUI that will pop up.
+To begin work on the project, change your working directory to the `src` directory and type in `python3 client.py` and enter your API key into the GUI that will pop up.

 ### Disclaimers